|

 effective teaching assistant, and I'm sure they make him

+a wonderful lawyer, negotiator, and leader."
 On his appointment as Secretary, New Mexico

 Governor Susana Martinez called him a "tireless